AGENTS.md — a project constitution for AI-assisted Python development

 The template

-Here is a full AGENTS.md for a Python project using UV as the package manager and Ruff for linting and formatting.
-Adapt the project structure and dependencies to your own repo.
+A full AGENTS.md for a Python project using UV and Ruff.
+Adapt the structure and dependencies to your own repo.

 # AGENTS.md